hristo8stanev/AutomateThePlanetTasks/PostmanAPITesting/Readme.md

-# MediaStore.Demo.API Project
+# PostmanAPITesting Project

-- This repository contains the MediaStore.Demo.API project, which is a demonstration API for a media store.
+- This repository contains the PostmanAPITesting  project, which is a demonstration API for a media store.
 Follow the instructions below to set up and run the project.

 ## Prerequisites